alexUXUI/Comparing-Federation-Implementations/README.md

 Each layer consists of steps, which define the key processes within that layer.

-Each step is measured by a set of attributes, which serve as meaningful points of comparison across different implementations of the same step.
+Each step is measured by a set of Properties, which serve as meaningful points of comparison across different implementations of the same step.

-In the following section, we will examine each layer in detail, breaking down its steps and analyzing their defining attributes to provide a structured comparison of Module Federation and Native Federation.
+In the following section, we will examine each layer in detail, breaking down its steps and analyzing their defining Properties to provide a structured comparison of Module Federation and Native Federation.

 </details>